-Parent/Teacher Conferences- There are three parent conferences scheduled during the school year; held once a trimester.
+Parent/Teacher Conferences- There are two parent conferences scheduled during the school year.
 In addition, the staff may request a conference with you to help them better understand your child and his/her development in the classroom.

 Note: For situations which can not wait until conference time, please make an appointment to meet with the teacher concerning any particular problems you might be experiencing, whether it is related to home or school situations.